A quick thank-you to McClain’s for featuring my print “Mt. Goryu” on page 25 of their 2018 catalog.

 It’s a real puzzle to consider the resulting combinations of overlapping colors- plus, I know that I’ll use at least 2 gray shadow blocks (nezumi-ban) in addition to the color ones.
 I’m trying to follow my observations from shin-hanga prints in the fact that the blacks in the key block won’t show as much contrast since it will be surrounded by dark greens, reds, yellows.
 The background key block will be a shift from warm to cool color blocks, so I am hoping that things will work together.
 One thing that I have learned is that you can’t proof too much- well, for me right now.
 Today’s term: “nishiki-e” meaning multi-color prints.

 To start the process of creating new prints, I make my own cherry plywood.
-The process starts with gluing up two 3/8″ thin cut cherry around a birch core with waterproof glue.
-I sand with 300>600-grit sandpaper, trim the sides, and buff to a very smooth and shiny surface.
+The process starts with selecting wood that has little figuration and no ‘sap-wood’ and gluing the two 1/4″ thin cut cherry around a birch core with waterproof (Titebond III) glue.
+After letting the glue dry for 24 hrs. under clamp pressure, I wet-sand with #400 and #800-grit sandpaper and let them dry.
+This raises the grain just like when they get during printing.
+After dry, I sand again, trim the sides, and buff to a very smooth and shiny surface with a wool bonnet and polishing rouge.
+The result is a very shiny block that prints smoothly.
 Only 10 more blocks to prep before things really get started…

 I taught in China almost 3 years ago and had the pleasure